Alino/Mongo2ES/README.md

 **MONGO_URL**         | MongoDB url
 **MONGO_OPLOG_URL**   | <a href="https://docs.mongodb.org/manual/core/replica-set-oplog/" target="_blank">MongoDB oplog</a> url
-**elasticsearchHost** | URL which defines your ES host. (including port) logitHost             | URL of your logstash host if you have any. logitPort             | URL of your logstash port if you have any.
+**elasticsearchHost** | URL which defines your ES host. (including port) logitHost             | URL of your logstash host (optional) logitPort             | URL of your logstash port if you have any (optional)

 ## Syncing data from MongoDB to ElasticSearch